TymonPawelczyk/PlantSync/README.md

 # PlantSync

 PlantSync is a progressive web app (PWA) that helps hobby gardeners manage their fruit, vegetable, and herb crops in the garden or greenhouse.
+An app that helps you embrace all your houseplants or garden plants - reminds you to water, suggests fertilization and lets you catalog them.
+For the passionate, but also forgetful.

 ## Recommended IDE Setup